 Item 1.
 Program Goals and Objectives

 The associate in science (AS) degree in research and development is aligned with MiraCosta’s mission as a career and technical education program and as an effort to support the economic and educational well-being of the communities served.
 This modified research and development degree explicitly builds upon the College’s existing biotechnology certificates.
-The AS degree will allow students who complete this local associate degree to obtain entry-level employment in laboratories at local companies and research institutions.
+The modified AS degree allows students who complete this local associate degree to obtain entry-level employment in laboratories at local companies and research institutions.

-The research and development program will serve the needs of the growing biotechnology economic sector in San Diego County.
+The modified research and development program will serve the needs of the growing biotechnology economic sector in San Diego County.
 There will be significant growth in biotechnology positions in coming years, and MiraCosta College’s AS degree is well-positioned to serve this need.

 The MiraCosta Community College Educational Plan 2016-2020 (addendum to the college’s Comprehensive Master Plan 2011-2020) contains 14 institutional objectives that describe strategies for achieving the College’s five institutional goals.
 The modified degree program in research and development is aligned with Institutional Goal I, as an innovative practice that will broaden access to higher education for students, Institutional Goal II, as an institution that maximizes student success, and Institutional Goal V, as a conscientious community partner in serving to provide students with the needed skills to participate in the growing biotechnology sector.

-The associate in science degree program will prepare students for careers a laboratory technician/assistant/associate, process development technician/associate, and quality control technician/associate/analyst.
+The modified associate in science degree program will prepare students for careers a laboratory technician/assistant/associate, process development technician/associate, and quality control technician/associate/analyst.
+The modification adds coursework options in advanced skills, such as CRISPR gene editing, and curriculum exploring the impact of biotechnology and workforce skills needed for this growing industry.
 These modifications were proposed after discussions with the advisory board and local companies during individual site visits.
 Upon completion of this program, students will be able to successfully perform a technical laboratory task common to the technical laboratory environment by employing the appropriate equipment and tools, safely and effectively.

 Item 2.
 Catalog Description